Eaglee's Smart Money Kids Program

 - Double Fudge by Judy Blume: Peter’s younger brother, Fudge, is money obsessed.
 Their family travels to the Bureau of Engraving and Printing in Washington, D.C.
 (Activity #9)

 - Growing Money: A Complete Investing Guide for Kids by Gail Karlitz: With fun facts and activities, this guide introduces children to the world of investing.
 (Activity #10)

 - Read together: This is a wonderful way to bond with your child and support his or her literacy skills while talking about money.

 - Ask for a summary: Whether your child reads with you or independently, ask him or her to summarize each book (and/or chapter) and share what he or she has learned.

 - Have a discussion: Use the books as conversation starters to talk about the concepts of money and how it applies to your lives.

 - Join a reading program: Visit a local library to join their summer reading program and learn about money while improving reading skills.

-Activities to Try at the Bank
+Banking Activities to Try

 - Open a Savings Account: Consider opening a savings account with your child.
 He or she can begin depositing money earned or received on birthdays or holidays.
 Discuss how you choose an account.
 Young children may not understand everything now, but it helps establish a foundation for later in life.
-Ask a banker to explain the saving account interest rate to your child.

 - Use an ATM: Show your child how you use the ATM.
 Explain that an ATM is not a free money machine—you are actually taking cash out of your own bank account—and that the receipt shows how much cash is deducted.